 Seeing how much my clients were missing adequate social connection and mirroring, I started InterGifted in 2015 to connect gifted peers around the world.
-The community has grown rapidly in the three+ years since and has connected and guided thousands of gifted people around the world.
+The community has grown rapidly in the four years since and has connected and guided thousands of gifted people around the world.
 In this article, I share my motivations for creating InterGifted and how it is evolving, how gifted people can recognize giftedness in themselves and others, and why it’s not arrogant to be sincerely who you are as a gifted person.

 PUBLICLY SAYING THE WORDS, “I’M GIFTED”

-Even though I talked a lot about giftedness in my work with clients, until the interview with Barbara in 2015, I had hardly ever mentioned it outside of work.
+And even though I talked a lot about giftedness in my work with clients, until the interview with Barbara in 2015, I had hardly ever mentioned it outside of work.
 Sometimes people would ask me, “Oh, so if you coach gifted people, you must be gifted too then,” and I always found the question rather embarrassing.
 In fact, I usually answered by telling the person, “You’re embarrassing me.”
 Actually saying, publicly, the words “I’m gifted” during the interview was really hard.
 It brought up all the shame I had felt about being so different all my life; but most of all, the shame of feeling like I was saying something arrogant – and it was this that gave me the courage to say it aloud.

 After years of excusing myself for who I was and how my mind worked, I’d grown tired of feeling socially embarrassed about and apologizing for my differences.
 I wasn’t embarrassed and I didn’t feel arrogant to say I’m a woman, so I asked myself why I should be embarrassed or feel arrogant to say, factually, “this is how my brain works”.
 In the interview with Barbara, I said the words “I’m gifted” for the first time publicly, and I’ll admit, I also cried while I said it.
-It felt like a relief and also a sadness, of the years of holding back.
+It felt like a relief and also a sadness of the years of holding back.
 It also felt good leading by example.
 I’ve never wanted to go around proselytizing about giftedness, for sure.
 I just don’t want to be ashamed to be how I am, and to have the brain I have.
 And I was tired of seeing other gifted people feel the same shame.

 WHY I STARTED INTERGIFTED & HOW IT’S GROWN

 This is essentially what led me to start InterGifted.
 I wanted gifted people to feel proud of who they are, and feel free to be and talk about themselves as they are – not in arrogance, but in truth and authenticity.
-And I didn’t want it to be just my clients.
-The scale was too small.
+And I didn’t want it to be just my clients; the scale was too small.
 Lots of gifted people around the world didn’t need gifted coaching, as I provided, they just needed safe peers with whom they could feel free to be themselves – have their “all-over-the-place” thoughts, meta-insights, complex thinking, and so on.

 We thank all of our collaborators, contributors, volunteers, and community members for keeping our gifted social experiment alive and evolving.